 - Contact your nursery or council to find out what plants are locally native.

 Around the Pond

-Place rocks, logs, leaf litter, bark and upturned flower pots around the pond.
-Frogs will use these to hide under from predators and to keep cool during
+- Place rocks, logs, leaf litter, bark and upturned flower pots around the pond.
+Frogs will use these to hide under from predators and to keep cool during the day.

-Create wet, boggy areas around the pond by watering the ground or mulching it.
-Newly morphed frogs have better chances of surviving in a place with
+- Create wet, boggy areas around the pond by watering the ground or mulching it.
+Newly morphed frogs have better chances of surviving in a place with lots of moisture.

 Be a backyard buddy

 It’s easy.
 All you have to do is care… and take a few simple steps.
 Backyard Buddies are the native plants and animals that share our urban areas, waterways, backyards and parks.
 Backyard Buddies are also the people who value native wildlife and want to protect it.

 SIGN UP: to receive regular B-mails about animals you’re likely to see in your backyard with tips on how to make your backyard friendly for them.